Akshaypa91/Systematic-Trading-Engine/README.md

 - **Frontend → Vercel:** set `VITE_API_URL` / `VITE_WS_URL`; auto-deploys from `main`.
 - **Backend → Render:** set all server + Upstox + DB env vars; auto-deploys from `main`.
 Run the `live_orders` migration once (`scripts/run-sql.js`).
 - **Database → TiDB Cloud.**
-- Upstox tokens expire ~03:30 IST; re-run `/api/auth/upstox/login` each trading day (the encrypted token then persists across restarts).
+- Upstox tokens expire ~03:30 IST; reconnect from the app each trading day using the **Connect Upstox** button (the encrypted token then persists across restarts).
+Do not bookmark the raw `/auth/upstox/login` URL — it carries no user identity and is refused.
 Flip `UPSTOX_SANDBOX=false` only after sandbox sign-off.
+- Run `node scripts/backfill-history.js` against the deployed database once, or signals and backtests will correctly report no data.

+---

+## Known limitations

+- **One broker session per deployment.** The token is a single owned value, not a per-user table.
+A second user cannot see or use the first user's account (that is enforced), but they cannot link their own alongside it either — they must wait for the session to be cleared.
+Per-user `broker_accounts` rows are the next step; the table already exists.
+- **SEBI's retail algo framework** (mandatory from 1 April 2026) requires exchange-issued Algo IDs, broker registration and static IP whitelisting.
+This build satisfies none of those, so LIVE mode is for personal sandbox/manual use, not distribution.
+- **Free-tier hosting sleeps.** Render cold starts reset in-memory tick counters and pause the execution loop; `/diagnostics` surfaces process uptime so a restart is visible rather than inferred.
+- **No strategy here has a demonstrated edge.** See Research findings.
+Paper trading is the intended use.

 ---